Colt Police Positive: Development and history

+In the book "Casino Royale", James Bond keeps a .38-caliber Police Positive with a sawn off barrel under his pillow.

 A nickel Police Positive with pearl grips and .32 calibre was used by Charles Bronson as Paul Kersey in Death Wish.
 American gangster Al Capone also used a Police Positive, a nickel .38 Police Positive with walnut grips and a 4-inch barrel, manufactured in 1929; in June 2011 a private collector sold it at Christie's for the sum of £67,250/$109,080/€75,656.